matejavulic/WGN-LP-Filter/README.md

 # WGN-LP-Filter
-Small Jupyter project where WGN is added to a sample WAV file post-filtered with LP filter.
+Small Jupyter project where White Gaussian Noise is added to a sample WAV file post-filtered with Low Pass filter.